 TCLoc, a career-oriented program at the University of Strasbourg

-The Master in Technical Communication and Localization (TCLoc) is a career-oriented, part-time, year-long online program, specially designed for professionals wishing to further their education and obtain a master’s degree and a professional Technical Communicator tekom certification.
+The Master in Technical Communication and Localization (TCLoc) is a career-oriented, part-time, year-long online program, taught entirely in English, specially designed for professionals wishing to further their education.
+Graduates obtain a master’s degree and a professional Technical Communicator tekom certification.

-TCLoc also targets students with various academic backgrounds (e.g. modern languages graduates) who are eager to access the technical communication and localization professional markets by improving their skills in information development, standardization, organization, authoring systems, technical writing in English, project management, localization and basic web development.
+TCLoc also targets students with various academic backgrounds (e.g. modern languages graduates) who are eager to access the technical communication and localization professional markets by improving their skills in information development, standardization, and organization; authoring systems; technical writing in English; project management; localization and basic web development.

 Technical communication and localization: